curl/curl/docs/libcurl/curl_url_set.md

 subdomain name matches DICT, FTP, IMAP, LDAP, POP3 or SMTP then that scheme is used, otherwise it picks HTTP.
 Conflicts with the *CURLU_DEFAULT_SCHEME* option which takes precedence if both are set.

+If guessing is not allowed and there is no default scheme set, trying to parse a URL without a scheme returns error.

+If the scheme ends up set as a result of guessing, i.e. it is not actually present in the parsed URL, it can later be figured out by using the **CURLU_NO_GUESS_SCHEME** flag when subsequently getting the URL or the scheme with curl_url_get(3).

 ## CURLU_NO_AUTHORITY